 - We recommend a modest tactical underweight to fixed income.
-Within fixed income, we continue to recommend a tactical overweight to U.S. aggregate fixed income and a strategic weighting to international fixed income (hedged), U.S. high yield, and U.S. TIPS.
-We are awaiting a more favorable entry point for the TIPS and emerging market debt asset classes.
+Within fixed income, we continue to recommend a tactical overweight to U.S. aggregate fixed income, and strategic weightings to international fixed income (hedged), U.S. high yield, and U.S. TIPS.
+We are awaiting a more favorable entry point for emerging markets debt.

 - We continue to recommend an overweight to alternative strategies, and strategic weightings to commodities and REITs.

 - The U.S. economy contracted in the first quarter for the first time in three years, as GDP was revised to -1%.
 The weak report has been widely attributed to unusually adverse weather conditions.
 The third and final estimate of first quarter GDP is scheduled to be released on June 25th.

 - A number of U.S. economic reports for May came in stronger than expected (nonfarm payrolls, ISM manufacturing and non-manufacturing,).
 Retail sales came in slightly weaker than expected in May, but the April figure was revised sharply higher.

 - Eurozone GDP growth was revised to 0.2% in the first quarter (quarter/quarter) which was well below economists' expectations.
 At its June meeting, the ECB cut its main lending rate and installed a negative rate on bank deposits for the first time in its history.

 - GDP growth in Japan was revised to 6.7% (annualized) from an initial estimate of 5.9% largely due an unexpected surge in capital spending.
 Japanese consumer confidence rose for the first time in six months in May despite the April 1st tax hike.